-My internship about anesthesia practice in this semester is the quite special for me, because I need to learn the whole process of anesthesia.
-The school arranged our internship students to be grouped and study with surgeon who work in hospital, what we faced is the patients who went to the hospital for diagnosis and treatment.
+My internship in anaesthesia practice this semester is quite special for me because I need to learn the whole process of anaesthesia.
+The school arranged for our internship students to be grouped and study with surgeons who work in hospitals, what we faced is the patients who went to the hospital for diagnosis and treatment.
 The patient we met for the first day was a one-year-old mini Yorkshire, which came for the sterilization surgery.
-The doctor took us to do the preoperative assessment, risk assessment for the patient, and teach us the operation of the anesthesia machine, application and consideration of the anesthetic medicine.
+The doctor took us to do the preoperative assessment, risk assessment for the patient, and teach us the operation of the anaesthesia machine, application and consideration of the anaesthetic medicine.
 The physical condition of the mini Yorkshire is normal on that day, but it has a tendency of Brachycephalic obstructive airway syndrome.
 Also, since its body is mini, it is easy to lose the body temperature.
-These are all things we should pay attention to when we do anesthesia to animals.
-In the course of the surgery, our responsibility is to record the physiological indexes such as heart rate, blood pressure, and respiratory rate during the anesthesia every five minutes, taking care of the process of recovery and records it.
+These are all things we should pay attention to when we do anaesthesia on animals.
+In the course of the surgery, our responsibility is to record the physiological indexes such as heart rate, blood pressure, and respiratory rate during the anaesthesia every five minutes, taking care of the process of recovery and records it.

 — Chau Sin Lee

 I thought the previous semester was already the hardest one, but after the first few weeks of this one, I knew the previous semester was just a joke.
 The workload was at least doubled since there were 6 pharmacology lessons a week instead of 3 in the previous semester, and there were a lot of things to be taught in clinical pathology lessons.
 Also, I travelled to Taichung for the Vet Cup, and as the football team captain, my teammates and I won the champion.
 I felt that my hard work had paid off because I had been working on the tactics and improving my own skills since the beginning of this school year in order to lead my team to victory in this competition.